Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 ## Hero image and About section

-- On the Front page of the website you will find the hero image and two sections of information.
+- On the front page of the website you will find the hero image and two sections of information.
 The hero image is of a singing bowl and animation has been applied to this image to catch the eye of the user.
-I took the idea to use a hero image with animation from the Love Running Project i completed during the one of the modules in the code institute course, i thought it was a good way to add an extra layer of interest to the website.
+I took the idea to use a hero image with animation from the Love Running Project i completed during the one of the modules in the code institute course, i thought it was a great way to add an extra layer of interest to the website.

-- The first section of information is the About section, here the user with find out more about the Meditation Club there is also some information on a few of the benefits of meditation and there is information about the Meditation Club Membership scheme and there is also a link to the sign up page.
+- The first section of information is the About section, here the user with find out more about the Meditation Club, there is also some information on a few of the benefits of meditation and there is information about the Meditation Club Membership scheme and there is also a link to the sign up page.

 ![image3](assets/images/heroabout-ss.png)